 She remains silent for the rest of the journey fuming in the front seat and continues her diffident posture at a restaurant where the four of them (including Titli's father, Dipankar Ray) pass the time as Rohit waits for his flight to be announced.
 Gradually, Titli reconciles to the revelation, first accusing her mother of holding a torch for Rohit after all these years, then silenced by the mother's argument that it was perhaps Titli who kept Rohit alive in her life because his face was all over the house and her daughter talked of him incessantly.

 Titli is essentially the child-woman's film and a fanboy homage to the movies, the pangs of growing up and falling in love for the first time (like Titli most of us had our first crush on a film star).
-Konkona Sen Sharma, in one of her early film roles, is most convincing as the impetuous teenager, constantly chewing gum, fidgety and fickle, but refreshingly innocent.
+Konkona Sen Sharma, in one of her early film roles, is pitch-perfect as the impetuous teenager, constantly chewing gum, fidgety and fickle, but refreshingly innocent.

 Both Aparna Sen and Mithun Chakraborty dazzle in their supporting roles and the chemistry between the three characters and Ghosh's imaginative dialogues and intuition with building situations elevates this simple story into a poignant film.
 Love that moment when Titli looks at her mother in all seriousness and wonders if the good looks in the family are waning from generation to generation.
 We don't know about looks, but the talent certainly isn't!